This post contains affiliate links.

 1 Size K (6.5 mm) NOTE: I am a tight stitcher!
 If you have a looser stitching style, you may want to drop down to a J (6 mm) hook.
 Also….for a more floppy, slouchy hat that can be rolled up, clipped, etc … I go up to an L (8 mm) hook.

-1 Skein Yarn Bee Velvety Smooth Sparkle Yarn (can use Bernat Velvet as well) 100 – 120 yards
+1 Skein Yarn Bee Velvety Smooth Sparkle Yarn (since this yarn is in short supply and may be seasonal, you can also use Bernat Velvet as well) 100 – 120 yards

 Yarn Needle for sewing